The 10-Step Plan to Buying Your First House in 5 Years

 Some home shoppers can find their dream home in their desired budget within their first month of looking.
 Others might need several months to find a home that matches a majority of their wish list, especially in a slower market.
 While you don’t want to settle for a home you don’t love, you also don’t want to stretch yourself financially.

 “A common mistake that first time home buyers make is overextending and starting their search beyond what they can afford,” says Nathan Garrett, a real estate agent in Louisville, Kentucky.
-Before closing on your first home, you can expect many different costs, he says, like these 12 surprising costs every first-time home buyer needs to know about.
+Before closing on your first home, you can expect many different costs.